arunppsg/arunppsg.github.io/content/posts/python-type.md

 Objects are abstraction of data in Python.
 All data in a Python program is stored as a object.

-An object allows instances of it to be created.
+Instances can be created from objects, which themselves are another kind of object.
-The created instances, which are also objects are destroyed by garbage collection.
+Objects created can be destroyed by garbage collection.

 An object has three properties - identity, value, type.
 The `id` of an object never changes once an object is created.